cvidler/rtm_install_key/README.md

 **Authentication**

-`-u username` Username to log onto AMD, requires root/sudo access to modify private keys.
+`-u username` User name to log onto AMD, requires root/sudo access to modify private keys.

-`-i identfile` SSH private key to autologin to AMD as _username_.
+`-i identfile` SSH private key to auto login to AMD as _username_.

 or